-The Company's subsidiaries seek to manage financial risk by ensuring sufficient liquidity is available to meet foreseeable needs and debt servicing and to invest cash assets safely and profitably.
+The Company seeks to manage financial risk by ensuring sufficient liquidity is available to meet foreseeable needs and debt servicing and to invest cash assets safely and profitably.
 The Company's facility agreements require adequately funded reserve accounts which provide further mitigation against liquidity risk.